AuroraCap: Efficient, Performant Video Detailed Captioning and a New Benchmark: : A Video Detailed Captioning Baseline

 \paragraph{Video Question Answering.} We evaluate~\model~on MSVD-QA~\cite{xu2017video}, ActivityNet-QA~\cite{yu2019activitynet}, MSRVTT-QA~\cite{xu2017video}, and iVQA~\cite{yang2021just} for video question answering tasks as shown in Table~\ref{tab:video_vqa}.
 Although \model~is primarily a captioning model, it achieves competitive performance in some VQA datasets (ANet, iVQA).
 For others (MSVD, MSR-VTT) performance is more modest, but still not bad.
 In some failure cases observed in the model, we found that prompting the model to generate a comprehensive caption for the video input can lead to outputs that include the correct answer.
-This phenomenon may be attributed to a disruption in the model's instruction-following capabilities during the visual-based training period.
-We regard this as a promising avenue for future research.
+This phenomenon may be attributed to a disruption in the model's instruction-following capabilities during the training.